-A: Yes, car air fresheners can irritate your allergies, so take caution when making a purchase.
-If you know you’re allergic to most floral scents, for example, stay away from them if possible.
-There are various non-artificial-scented products on the market (such as the negative ion-producing air fresheners) that you can seek out as alternatives.
+A: Car air fresheners can irritate your allergies, so be cautious when making a purchase.
+If you know you’re allergic to most floral scents, for example, stay away from them.
+There are various alternative non-artificial-scented products on the market (such as the negative ion-producing air fresheners).

 Q: How do car air fresheners differ from enzymes?